Publish to NuGet feeds

 YAML is not supported in TFS.

-Once you validate a package and decide to release it, produce another package without the prerelease label and publish it.
-The drawback of this approach is that you have to validate the new package again, and it may uncover new issues.
+After you validate a package and decide to release it, produce another package without the prerelease label and publish it.
+The drawback of this approach is that you have to validate the new package again, and it might uncover new issues.

-Publish only packages that you wish to release.
-In this case, you will not use a prerelease label for every build.
-Instead, you will reuse the same package version for all packages.
-Since you do not publish packages from every build, you do not cause a conflict.
+Publish only packages that you want to release.
+In this case, you won't use a prerelease label for every build.
+Instead, you'll reuse the same package version for all packages.
+Because you do not publish packages from every build, you do not cause a conflict.

 Publish your packages

 In the previous section, you learned how to create a package with every build.
-When you are ready to share the changes to your package with your users, you can publish it.
+When you're ready to share the changes to your package with your users, you can publish it.

 To publish to an Azure Artifacts feed, set the Project Collection Build Service identity to be a Contributor on the feed.
 To learn more about permissions to Package Management feeds, see Secure and share packages using feed permissions.
 Add the following snippet to your

-To publish to a external NuGet feed, you must first create a service connection to point to that feed.
-You can do this by going to Project settings, then choosing Service connections, and then creating a New service connection.
+To publish to an external NuGet feed, you must first create a service connection to point to that feed.
+You can do this by going to Project settings, selecting Service connections, and then creating a New service connection.
 Select the NuGet option for the service connection.
-Fill in feed URL and the API key or token to connect to the feed.
+To connect to the feed, fill in the feed URL and the API key or token.

 To publish a package to a NuGet feed, add the following snippet to your

-- task: NuGetCommand@2 inputs: command: push nuGetFeedType: external publishFeedCredentials: '<Name of the NuGet service connection>' versioningScheme: byEnvVar versionEnvVar: Version
+- task: NuGetCommand@2 inputs: command: push nuGetFeedType: external publishFeedCredentials: '<Name of the NuGet service connection>' versioningScheme: byEnvVar versionEnvVar: <VersionVariableName>

 YAML is not supported in TFS.